codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 ### moveCursorTo

 Moves cursor to element matched by locator.
-Extra shift can be set with offsetX and offsetY options
+Extra shift can be set with offsetX and offsetY options.

 ```js
 I.moveCursorTo('.tooltip');